standardebooks/jack-black_you-cant-win/src/epub/text/body.md

 collapsed on the bench, almost fainting from fear and wondering what it was about.
 Annie was led away screaming threats.
-Spokane’s wife went home, and we back to our cell where we tried to bie together this unexpected angle.
+Spokane’s wife went home, and we back to our cell where we tried to piece together this unexpected angle.

 I saw the police were playing my game better than